tobiasvidela/AyEDrepo/Hands-on II/Exercises.md

 # Exercises (Hands-on II)
 ### Task 1:
-Try to write an algorithm that allows a person to enter two numbers via the keyboard and then calculate their sum.
+Write an algorithm that asks the user for two numbers and tells us wich one is greater or if they are equal.
 - - -
-    ALGORITHM
+    ALGORITHM greaterOrEqual {

-    END
+    }
 - - -